Pratush26/ph_a10_backend/README.md

 # BACKEND of Plate Share

 This is a backend project of a food donation website named Plate share.
-Here, have different types of operations for create, update, read foods and change the food's status.
+Here, have CRUD operations for create, update, read foods, delete foods and change the food's status.

 ### Used Tech
 - Express